▲ Skógafoss, Iceland.

 Rowing east with a few caged birds, he recites again and again the seer’s words:

-This entry is part of Jack Rusher’s archive, originally published January 3rd, 2014, in New York.
+This entry is part of my journal, published January 3, 2014, in New York.